 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the Walt Longmire #2 series and is a This mystery is a hardcover edition was published by Penguin on March 16, 2006 and has 271 pages.
+It is part of the Walt Longmire #2 series and is a This mystery is a hardcover edition that was published by Penguin on March 16, 2006 and has 271 pages.

 Explore it on Goodreads or Amazon.